LiquidX-Studio/How-we-code/EngineeringHandbook.md

 - DevOps team will continually create release branches from the main branch

 # 7. Production Deployment
+## WAR room
+All changes destined for the production environment requires WAR room form submission and approvals.
+Email/phone approval is sufficient in case of a critical production incident.

 ## Canary release
 The risk of deploying new feature or code is minimized by using a [canary release](https://martinfowler.com/bliki/CanaryRelease.html) approach